OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Conclusion

-Requiring only a single forward pass, our method efficiently estimates informativeness measures for online samples in CVIT.
-A promising direction for future work is to further eliminate the need for forward passes altogether when estimating informativeness, potentially enabling near-instantaneous adaptation and significantly faster processing in real-time applications for CVIT.
+\paragraph{Limitations.} Our method efficiently selects informative samples in CIT, requiring only a forward pass without any backward computation.
+A promising future direction is to remove this forward-pass requirement entirely, enabling near-instantaneous adaptation and substantially faster processing for real-time CIT applications.